folio-org/docs/content/en/docs/Settings/Settings_circulation/settings_circulation.md

 5. **Allow all pickup service points** allows the item to be requested for pickup at any service point.
 Select **Allow some pickup service points** if you want to choose which service points are allowed to be chosen as pickup locations.
 This can be used, for example, to restrict valuable items from going to an unstaffed pickup service point.
 6. Click **Save & close**.
 The policy saves and appears in the Request policies list.

+### Duplicating a request policy

+1. Find and select the request you want to duplicate.
+2. Select **Actions > Duplicate**.
+3. Edit the policy name and any other details of the request.
+You cannot have two policies with the same name.
+4. Click **Save & close**.
+The duplicate policy saves and appears in the Request policies list.

 ### Editing a request policy